kishanrajput23/NPTEL-The-Joy-of-Computing-using-Python/Jan - Apr 2022 JOC Course/Week 2/README.md

 - number is less than 0
 - number is greater than 0
-- number is zero  ✅
+- number is zero
-- Error
+- Error  ✅

-**8. What will be the output of the following code?
+**8. What will be the output of the following code?**

 <img src="https://storage.googleapis.com/swayam-node1-production.appspot.com/assets/img/noc22_cs31/JOC-W2-Q8.PNG" alt="">